Tino1933/Tino1933/README.md

 - 👋 Hi, I’m @Tino1933
 - 👀 I’m interested in emerging technologies and natsec
-- 🌱 I’m currently learning 5G and cloud/edge computing
+- 🌱 I’m currently AI,web app design, and cybersecurity
 - 💞️ I’m looking to collaborate on undecided just yet -- exploring opportunities
 - 📫 How to reach me TBD